AbsaOSS/pramen/README.md

 1. Get Pramen pipeline runner:

-2. You can download Pramen from GitHub by following link: [Pramen for Scala 2.11, Spark 2.4.8](https://github.com/AbsaOSS/pramen/releases/download/v1.1.0/pramen-runner_2.11_2.4.8-1.1.0.jar)
+2. You can download Pramen from GitHub releases: [Pramen Releases](https://github.com/AbsaOSS/pramen/releases)

    Or you can build it from source for your Spark environment by running:
    ```sh